stuartellis/sve-personal-website/content/articles/python-modern-practices.md

 ### Use enum or Named Tuples for Immutable Sets of Key-Value Pairs

 Use the _enum_ type in Python 3.4 or above for immutable collections of key-value pairs.
+Enums can use class inheritance.

 Python 3 also has _collections.namedtuple()_ for immutable key-value pairs.
+Named tuples do not use classes.

 ### Create Data Classes for Custom Data Objects

 The data classes feature enables you to reduce the amount of code that you need to define classes for objects that exist to store values.
 The new syntax for data classes does not affect the behavior of the classes that you define with it.
 Each data class is a standard Python class.

+You can set a *frozen* option to make [frozen instances](https://docs.python.org/3/library/dataclasses.html#frozen-instances) of a data class.

 Data classes were introduced in version 3.7 of Python.